Kreagentle/leetcode/Linked List/README.md

 # Reverse Linked List

 Given the head of a singly linked list, reverse the list, and return the reversed list.

+# Middle of the Linked List

+Given the head of a singly linked list, return the middle node of the linked list.
+If there are two middle nodes, return the second middle node.

+# Palindrome Linked List

+Given the head of a singly linked list, return true if it is a palindrome or false otherwise.